nvim-treesitter/nvim-treesitter-textobjects/README.md

 Syntax aware text-objects, select, move, swap, and peek support.

-**Warning: tree-sitter and nvim-treesitter are an experimental feature of nightly versions of Neovim.
-Please consider the experience with this plug-in as experimental until tree-sitter support in Neovim is stable!
-We recommend using the nightly builds of Neovim or the latest stable version.**

 ## Installation

 You can install nvim-treesitter-textobjects with your favorite package manager, or using the default pack feature of Neovim!